rds76/ParadoxIP150/README.md

   * (AS = Alarm Status (Arm, Disarm, etc.); P = Partition, followed by the partition number)
     * Payload (example):  <b>disarmed</b>
     * (Possible states = disarmed, armed_home, armed_away, Unsure) /armed_home = Stay; armed_away = Armed/
+    * *Was adjusted to work with HA.
+Alarm system has up to 9 different states, but it is encoded into 4 known by HA, only changed HA states are published
 * Siren status:
   * Topic: <b>Paradox/SS</b>
   * (SS = Siren Status)